meleongg/meleongg/README.md

-# Hi! 👋 I'm Melvin Teo (He/Him/His) and a UBC Sciences Student
+# Hi! 👋 I'm Melvin Teo (He/Him/His) and a UBC BSc Student

 > Thank you for taking the time out of your busy day to visit my GitHub!
 If you have any inquiries, please feel free to send an email to [mthteo@gmail.com](mailto:mthteo@gmail.com) or message me on my [LinkedIn](https://www.linkedin.com/in/melvinhteo/)!